 Incident.
-An occurrence, other than an accident, associated with the operation of an aircraft which affects or could affect the safety of operation.
+An occurrence, other than an accident, associated with the operation of an aircraft which affects or Note. - The types of incidents which are of main interest for accident prevention studies are listed in CAR 13 could affect the safety of operation.